-All meetings are open to the public and the public is welcome to attend.
+Due to safety considerations, meetings are NOT open to the public.
+Community agency representatives are welcome to attend.

 The agenda of each upcoming meeting with draft minutes of the prior meeting will be made available to all council members at least one week in advance, will be posted on the school website and made available in the main office.
 The agenda will include the date, time and location of the meeting.
-Meeting details may also be found on the school website.